BlakeCLewis/PILN/README.md

 - PID with C algorithm:

-      This is a work in progress and I have not finish testing these instructions;
       My implementation of a PID algorithm that is optimized for a system that can only add heat;

       Kc is not determined by a time sensitive value;